Home

 AI's Role

-An AI Hospitality Assistant automates replies to common questions, manages pre-arrival and in-stay messages, and routes complex issues to staff.
-It works through WhatsApp, SMS, or website chat, ensuring consistent, 24/7 communication without additional labor.
-Response times drop from minutes to seconds, and guest satisfaction increases as information becomes instantly available.
+An AI Hospitality Assistant answers common questions, manages pre-arrival and in-stay messages, and routes complex issues to staff.
+It works across WhatsApp, SMS, and website chat, so coverage at 2am looks the same as at 2pm.
+Response times go from minutes to seconds, and information shows up when it's actually wanted.

 Operational Impact